 The October 3, 2026 cruise on the MS Oosterdam departs from Piraeus (Athens), Greece.
-On this 21 Night Egypt Greece & Istanbul Collectors Voyage (Athens Roundtrip) sailing, the ship will visit a total of 10 different cruise port destinations, including its departure port.
+On this 21 Night Egypt Greece & Istanbul Collectors Voyage (Athens Roundtrip) sailing, the ship will visit a total of 10 cruise port destinations, including its departure port.
 The MS Oosterdam sets sail on Saturday, Oct 3rd and returns on Saturday, Oct 24th.

 Use the buttons below to toggle between cabin types.